bitovi/academy/README.md

 ### Dev Server

-You can start a server at `http://localhost:4444/` by running:
+You can start a development server at `http://localhost:8080/` by running:

 ```sh
 npm run start
 ```

-The server does not build the source code or reload when the source code changes.
-You probably want two terminals open, one for `npm run dev` and another for `npm run start`.
+`start` incorporates the `npm run dev` command and changes to the source code will cause a rebuild, however the browser will **not** reload when the source code changes.

 ### Changing styles or images